Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-9/_posts/2001-02-01-AJAX-with-JQuery.md

 # AJAX with jQuery

-Now, the previous examples were a little more complicated wouldn't you agree?
+The previous examples were a little more complicated wouldn't you agree?
 How does JQuery help us with that?

 Let's look at an example: